Measuring neutrino mass and asymmetry with matter pairwise velocities: Introduction

 Beyond laboratory-based investigations, cosmology is another promising arena for studying neutrino properties, as neutrinos constitute the most abundant fermions in the universe.
 Relic neutrinos are radiation-like in the early universe and delay the epoch of radiation-matter equality.
 Consequently, they imprint discernible signatures on the cosmic microwave background (CMB).
 In particular, an upper bound of $M_\nu\lesssim0.26\ \mathrm{eV}$ (95\% CL) has been presented based solely on the Planck CMB data, with a refinement of $M_\nu\lesssim0.13\ \mathrm{eV}$ (95\% CL) achieved with the baryon acoustic oscillation (BAO) data included \citep{aghanim2020planck}.

 In a later cosmic epoch, relic neutrinos undergo a transition to become matter-like.
 Nevertheless, according to \cite{shoji2010massive}, neutrinos do not cluster at scales smaller than their free-streaming length---a length inversely proportional to their masses.
-The high dispersion velocity inherent to neutrinos tend to wash out the formed structures, thereby imparting a notable imprint upon the large-scale structure (LSS).
-Combining the Sloan Digital Sky Survey (SDSS) dataset with CMB data, \cite{alam2021completed} obtains an upper bound for $M_\nu$ at 0.111 eV (95\% CL).
+The high dispersion velocity inherent to neutrinos tends to wash out the formed structures, thereby imparting a notable imprint upon the large-scale structure (LSS).
+Combining local LSS surveys, such as the Sloan Digital Sky Survey (SDSS), Pantheon (type Ia supernovae) and Dark Energy Survey 3x2pt (DES, weak lensing) data, together with Planck CMB data mentioned above, previous works have derived an upper bound for $M_\nu$ ranging from 0.09 to 0.115 eV (95\% CL, depending on which specific data is used and how the analysis is done) \citep{alam2021completed, valentino2021prd, palanque2020jcap}.

 In the near future, several LSS surveys, such as DESI\footnote{\url{https://www.desi.lbl.gov}}, Euclid\footnote{\url{https://www.euclid-ec.org}}, LSST\footnote{\url{https://www.lsst.org}}, and SKA\footnote{\url{https://www.skao.int}}, among others, are poised to becoming invaluable tools for determining neutrino properties.
 While tools based on linear perturbation theory such as \texttt{CLASS} \citep{lesgourgues2011cosmic} and \texttt{CAMB} \citep{Lewis:1999bs, Howlett:2012mh} allow for qualitative understanding of neutrinos' effects on LSS, for a quantitative description of the fully non-linear evolution of LSS we have to employ N-body simulations.